Grenada Citizenship by Investment Programme

 What are the benefits of a Grenada passport?

 Grenadian passports are CARICOM passports that are issued to citizens of Grenada for international travel.
 They are biometric documents, ensuring a greater level of safety and facilitating cross-border procedures.
-Holders of Grenadian passports enjoy visa-free or visa-on arrival access to more than 140 countries and territories worldwide.
+Holders of Grenadian passports enjoy access to more than 140 countries and territories worldwide.

 Ordinary Grenadian passports are valid for five years.
 They can be renewed at the Passport Department of the Royal Grenada Police Force in St George’s (Grenada’s capital city) or at a Grenada High Commission, Embassy, or Consulate.